Canardoux/flutter_sound/README.md

   <a href="https://pub.dartlang.org/packages/flutter_sound"><img alt="pub version" src="https://img.shields.io/pub/v/flutter_sound.svg?style=flat-square"></a>
 </p>
 This plugin provides simple recorder and player functionalities for both `android` and `ios` platforms.

-This plugin handles file from remote url.
-This plugin can handle playback stream from native (To sync exact time with bridging).
+<br/><br/>

 ![Demo](https://user-images.githubusercontent.com/27461460/77531555-77c9ec00-6ed6-11ea-9813-320f943b08cc.gif)

+## Features

+- Play and Record sounds or music with various codecs.
+(See [the supported codecs here](doc/codec.md))
+- Play local or remote files specified by their URL.
+- The App playback can be controled from the device lock screen or from an Apple watch
+- Handle playback stream from native (To sync exact time with bridging).

 ## Migration Guide